 Kierkegaard’s philosophy was also a direct reaction to G. W. F. Hegel, whose German idealism dominated most European philosophical thought at the time.
 Unlike the vast majority of philosophers, Kierkegaard did not place the emphasis of his philosophy on the idea of obtaining objective truths about reality but instead asked subjective questions about what human beings value and how they should live their lives.

 Kierkegaard, along with the atheist philosopher Friedrich Nietzsche, would be the main inspiration for many twentieth-century philosophers like Edmund Husserl, Martin Heidegger, Karl Jaspers, Jean-Paul Sartre, and Simone de Beauvoir.

 The bulk of this article covers the following key concepts from Kierkegaard's philosophy:

 3 Important Concepts From Søren Kierkegaard's Philosophy

 - Indirect Communication

 In order to explore viewpoints that were not his own, Kierkegaard wrote many of his works using pseudonyms.
-This approach, similar to the Socratic Method, and what was employed by Plato in his dialogues, allowed Kierkegaard to communicate with the reader indirectly.
-It often was not Kierkegaard's goal to convince or to put together a particular argument but to present ideas and to ask the reader to evaluate the value of such ideas and what kind of person might benefit from such ideas.
+This approach, similar to the Socratic Method and what was employed by Plato in his dialogues, allowed Kierkegaard to communicate with the reader indirectly.
+It often was not Kierkegaard's goal to convince or put together a particular argument but to present ideas and ask the reader to evaluate the value of such ideas and what kind of person might benefit from them.